cxumol/CoverPilot/README.md

 > You have to bring your own API keys.
 > If you have no idea about it, try getting one from https://beta.openai.com/account/api-keys

-Its API base defaults to OpenAI's, and compatible with other AI chat service providers who have the same API structure.
+Its API base defaults to OpenAI's, and is compatible with other AI chat service providers who have the same API structure.

 API configurations can be set in 2 ways:
 - environment variables